Spanish and Philippine Law Archive

 Rubén F. Balane.
 University of the Philippines, Ateneo de Manila University.
 University of Santo Tomás

 The magnificent experiences gained during the previous three congresses has lead us not only to promote a fourth Spanish-Phillipine Law Congress entrusted to Ateneo de Manila University, but to formulate a tool that allows us to improve and maintain permanent contact, even from afar.
-By creating this Archive, we hope to abridge not only our history, but also recent scientific contributions of legislative, doctrinal and jurisprudential nature.
-Through this instrument we aim to give the opportunity to all who may be interested to share their own contributions and to improve scientific communication between Spanish and Philippine jurists.

 D. Juan José Hinojosa Torralvo.
 Dean of the Faculty of Law of the University of Malaga